Organic Food Myths

 Why is that?
 Is organic food healthier?
 Does it make an important political statement?
 The usual arguments boil down to three: that it benefits small farmers rather than big evil companies; that it's somehow healthier to eat; and that the cultivation method is better for the environment.
 Rather than accepting these emotionally satisfying benefits at face value, let's instead take a skeptical look and see what the data actually show.
 Let's take these three claimed benefits one at a time.

 All right, let's take for granted the position that major food producers deserve to be struck with a blow.
-I'm sure the starving millions in Africa appreciate the sentiment.
+I'm sure the sworld's populations that lack food security appreciate that sentiment.

 Make no mistake, organic food is big, big business.
 The days when the organic produce section of the supermarket represented the product of a small local farmer are long gone.
 California alone produces over $600 million in organic produce, most of it coming from just five farms, who are also the same producers of most non-organic food in the state.
 70 percent of all organic milk is controlled by just one major milk producer.